jjcanell77/LADP--EFC/Instructions.md

 }
 ```

+##### Many-To-Many
 Now with the example given above with FoodResource, ResourceTags, and Tags have one-to-many relationships between them and that works just fine.
 You just have to imagine that from FoodResource to Tags there is a [Many to Many](https://learn.microsoft.com/en-us/ef/core/modeling/relationships/many-to-many) relationship, this is due to the join table or ResourceTags in this case.
-Join tables in particular are is unique to Many to Many relationships.
-If you check the documentation there are a lot of ways to go about this achiecing this without the use of join tables.
-I will show you one of these way below but this is optional as the two one-to-many relationships will suffice.
+If you check the documentation there are a lot of ways to go about this without the use of join tables.
+This is beccause EFC has many default setting and if defined correctly will make those assumptions for you.
+- `Note:` Join tables in particular are is unique to Many to Many relationships.
 - Here is an optional way to acheive a Many-to-Many relationship example:
 ```
   public class SampleContext : DbContext